Rnbsov/github-purple/README.md

   <img src="https://raw.githubusercontent.com/4a454646/github-purple/master/main.png"/>
 </p>

-A theme as accurate to Github's dark theme as possible, but with some extra purple accents.
+A theme as accurate to Github's dark theme as possible, but with purple accents!

 Please do whatever you want with this extension: customize the accents, fork this repository, whatever your heart desires!